formix/MegaCityOne-Mvc/MegaCityOne.Mvc/doc/api.md

 ### CreatePrincipal

 By default, this virtual method creates A GenericPrincipal with the informations available in the current citizen.
-The GenericIdentity.BootstrapContext is set to the current citizen for references in rules.
+The GenericIdentity.BootstrapContext is set to the current citizen for references in laws.
 Override this method to create an IPrincipal corresponding to your application needs.

 #### Returns